petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/determining-data-entities.md

 ![Liferay generates REST APIs for Distributor Application.](./determining-data-entities/images/10.png)

-Now that you've created and published the Distributor Application object, you can define additional object attributes to collect necessary applicant information.
+Now that the object is defined, you can add more fields to collect the necessary applicant information.

 Next: [Defining Attributes](./defining-attributes.md)